oracle-samples/oci-data-science-ai-samples/jobs/tutorials/vscode-server-tunnel/README.md

 ## Build and Run

-You can test this example locally before running it as a job.
+You can test this example locally to verify it is running, then execute as a job.

-### Build to test run locally
+### Build and run locally

 Builds the docker image for a quick local run.